 Building a Sustainable Long- Term Approach

 Diabetes is a chronic condition requiring long-term management, which means your approach needs to o be sustainable indefinite.
 Restrictive diets that eliminate entire entire food groups, recire extensive meal condication, or leaf you feeling disved rarely work long-term.
-Most equile eventualle abandon unsustainable approvaches and return to previous eating confidens, losing any benefits they 'd gained.
+Most equile eventualle abandon unsustainable approaches and return to previous eating confidens, losing any benefits they 'd gained.

 Finally, thee daily decisions you make about food, activity, monitoring, and medication require emplunt, planning, and consigniment.
 Recrodging your emplions andd successes, rather than focing only on areas needing improwitet, helps maintain motivine and positive momentum over thee long term.